chirag1992m/AdversarialShortestPathGame/README.md

 costs.
 Each time P traverses an edge, adversary A knows where the player is and can increase the cost of
-`any` edge e by a multiplicative factor of ``1 + sqrt(k)`` where k is the minimum path length (and not the cost of path) from either node in e to Y. Thus, in P needs to minimize it's path cost and adversary has to maximize P's path cost.
+`any` edge e by a multiplicative factor of ``1 + sqrt(k)`` where k is the maximum of the minimum path length (and not the cost of path)  from either node in e to Y. Thus, in P needs to minimize it's path cost and adversary has to maximize P's path cost.

 ## Things to keep in mind
 - Adversary A can affect the same edge e more than once